Yufei2022-cpu/venturetruth/README.md

 * Custom data loader for the extracted information

 ### Configuration
-The configuration for the **File Content Extraction** can be found in the `config/config.json` in the `file_content_extractor` section.
+The configuration for the **File Content Extraction** can be found in the `config/config.yaml` in the `file_content_extractor` section.

-Currently, following configarations are available:
+Currently, following configurations are available:
 * `csv_path`: path to the CSV file that stores infomation about the companies and the documents associated with them
-* `pdf_folder`: path to the folder where the documents accosicated with companies are stored
+* `pdf_folder`: path to the folder where the documents associated with companies are stored
 * `output_path`: path where to store the extracted information
 * `limit`: maximal amount of companies which information is extracted